JavaGT/wearetheuniversity.org/source/blog/2009/04/08/sciences-lecturers-face-redundancy-at-massey.md

 <p>“The vice chancellor
 should read his own speeches more carefully.
-At this time we need staff like this more than ever,” said TEU’s Massey branch president, Barry Foster.  </p>
+At this time we need staff like this more than ever,” said TEU’s Massey branch president, Barry Foster.<p>

 <p>“New
 Zealand’s economic, environmental, and social future is